svlobao/svlobao/README.md

 <h3>Info:</h3>

-I have about four years of experience in product maangement and, most recently, started to adventure in the software engineering world.
+I have about four years of experience in product management and, most recently, started to adventure in the software engineering world.
 I am currently working on two projects:

 1. Kanadventures, a side project that aims to help people not give up on learning the Japanese language upon the first weeks or months
 2. Help a Paw, another side project that I work as a software engineering on migrating native iOS and Android code to a single Flutter codebase.